diamonwiggins/kots-rocketchat/README.md

 curl -sSL https://k8s.kurl.sh/rocketchat | sudo bash
 ```
 2. Follow the instructions provided at the completion of the installation script
-3. Wait for the app to start successfully, and then visit it via https over port 443 with the DNS hostname you specified on the Config page.
+3. Wait for the app to start successfully, and then navigate to the DNS Hostname you provide on the Config page via the browser.
 ```bash
 https://your-dns.example.com
 ```